Jeevan25042006/PRODIGY_CS_4_/README.md

 ------------------- Importance of Keyloggers -----------------------

-- Security Monitoring: Helps in detecting unauthorized access and potential security breaches¹.
+- Security Monitoring: Helps in detecting unauthorized access and potential security breaches.
-- Parental Control: Allows parents to monitor their children's online activities to ensure their safety².
+- Parental Control: Allows parents to monitor their children's online activities to ensure their safety.
-- Employee Monitoring: Used by organizations to track employee productivity and prevent data leaks³.
+- Employee Monitoring: Used by organizations to track employee productivity and prevent data leaks.
-- Troubleshooting: Assists IT professionals in diagnosing and resolving technical issues⁴.
+- Troubleshooting: Assists IT professionals in diagnosing and resolving technical issues.

 ------------------- Uses of Keyloggers -------------------

-1. Cybersecurity: Identify and mitigate potential threats by monitoring suspicious activities¹.
+1. Cybersecurity: Identify and mitigate potential threats by monitoring suspicious activities.
-2. Parental Supervision: Keep an eye on children's internet usage to protect them from online dangers².
+2. Parental Supervision: Keep an eye on children's internet usage to protect them from online dangers.
-3. Workplace Productivity: Ensure employees are adhering to company policies and using resources efficiently³.
+3. Workplace Productivity: Ensure employees are adhering to company policies and using resources efficiently.
-4. Technical Support: Diagnose and fix problems by analyzing user behavior and system interactions⁴.
+4. Technical Support: Diagnose and fix problems by analyzing user behavior and system interactions.

 ---------------- Getting Started -----------------